lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 date: 2017-03-15
 lang: en
 ref: elisp-intro
-description: Sharing my summary of the "An Introduction to Programming in Emacs Lisp" book.
+description: My summary of the "An Introduction to Programming in Emacs Lisp" book.
 ---

-It's been now 45 days i am an Emacs user, which implies going through some Elisp, the Lisp family language for Emacs.
-After modifying some modes and writing my own functions, it was time to get some conscious about how Elisp works, its special forms and syntax.
+It has been 45 days since I am an Emacs user, which implies going through some Elisp, the Lisp family language for Emacs.
+After modifying some modes and writing my own functions, it was time to become conscious about how Elisp works, its special forms, and syntax.

 <div align="center">
 <figure>